huoguoml/huoguoml/docs/README.md

 ## Contributors

-We happily welcome all kinds of contributions to HuoguoML.
-Please see our [contribution guide](CONTRIBUTING.md]) for details.
+We encourage you to contribute to HuoguoML!
+Please check out the [Contributing guide](https://github.com/HuoguoML/HuoguoML/blob/HEAD/CONTRIBUTING.md) for guidelines about how to proceed.

 ## License

-Apache License Version 2.0, see [LICENSE](LICENSE)
+Apache License Version 2.0, see [LICENSE](https://github.com/HuoguoML/HuoguoML/blob/HEAD/LICENSE)